tybor/nextgen-gallery-voting/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 2.3.2 =
+Fixes a bug where new images weren't taking on all the default settings correctly.

 = 2.3.1 =
 Fixed a bug that stopped fresh installs from builing the tables correctly.